edwinksl/do-slack-slash/slack_slash.md

 nano <^>myproject<^>.py
 ```

-We add the following code to `<^>myproject<^>.py` so that the Flask app responds to the Slack slash command by sending a text message that says "DigitalOcean Slack slash command is successful!":
+We add all of the following code to `<^>myproject<^>.py` so that the Flask app responds to the Slack slash command by sending a text message that says "DigitalOcean Slack slash command is successful!":

 <!-- TODO:  Can you clarify what's new here?
 You say modify the file, but do we add all this code?
 Or just parts of it?  -->